AineDuffy/Genetic-priority-score/README.md

 <p>For further details about the methods and analysis behind this study, please see our paper: Duffy, A et al. Development of a human genetics-guided priority score for 19,365 genes and 399 drug indications.
 Submitted. </p>

-<p>The Genetic Priority Score R shiny app is accessible at : https://rstudio-connect.hpc.mssm.edu/geneticpriorityscore/ </p>
+<p>The Genetic Priority Score R shiny app is accessible at: https://rstudio-connect.hpc.mssm.edu/geneticpriorityscore/ </p>

  <h2>Instructions</h2>